 In 1997, six decades after the panel had been carved, the Council on American-Islamic Relations (CAIR) asked for the frieze of the Prophet to be removed from the façade.

 While appreciating that Muhammad was included in the court’s pantheon of 18 prominent lawgivers of history, CAIR argued that Islam discourages depictions of Muhammad in any artistic form.
 CAIR also took exception to the fact that Mohammad was shown holding a sword, which they thought reinforced long-held stereotypes of Muslims as intolerant conquerors.

-This is notwithstanding the fact that the Prophet was known to have his scimitar by his side at all times, he and the faith he propagated being essentially a warlike culture.
-The Salafists, Wahabis and the Deobandhis actually believe that there is no such thing as peace and tranquility, forgiveness and mercy.
-To them, these concepts themselves mean giving in, submitting to something other than Islam – a word which means ‘submission, to the one and only God and his Prophet, Mohammad’.
+This is notwithstanding the fact that the Prophet was known to have his scimitar by his side at all times and that he represented essentially a warlike culture.
+The Islamists who claim to be the true followers of the Prophet – the Salafists, Wahabis and the Deobandhis – actually even today believe that there is no such thing as peace and tranquility, forgiveness and mercy.
+To them, these concepts themselves mean giving in, submitting to something other than Islam – a word which literally means “submission, to the one and only Allah and his Prophet, Mohammad.”